majad00/ex5601_openwrt_loader/README.md

 # OpenWrt Installer for Zyxel EX5601-T0

-This repository offers a tool for installing OpenWrt on the Zyxel EX5601-T0 router that runs the OEM Zyxel firmware.
+This tool is for installing OpenWrt on the Zyxel EX5601-T0 without UART connection.
-The installation process works directly from the OEM firmware, without the need for a UART connection.
-All you need is a single tar file and a script loaded into the /tmp directory.
+The installation process works directly from the OEM firmware, all you need is a single tar file and a script loaded into the /tmp directory.
 ## With the latest update, now it is possible to flash OpenWrt ubootmod Or stock layout safely.

 > [!WARNING]
 > Power loss during flash can brick the device.
 > Keep backups of important MTD partitions before flash

-## Quick install require Internet connection
+## Quick Install
-On router
+Make sure internet connection is working on router, then use these commands, head to LUCI at port 8080 to finish installation
 ```bash
 cd /tmp
 wget \